 Cassia has been used extensively in indigenous and folklore medicine systems.
-In the Indian system of medicine, the plant has been documented as thermogenic, purgative, expectorant and diuretic, and it’s been used in the treatment of leprosy, erysipelas, ulcer symptoms, cough, flatulence, dyspepsia, menstrual problems and tuberculosis.
+In the Indian system of medicine, know as Ayurveda, the plant has been documented as thermogenic, purgative, expectorant and diuretic, and it’s been used in the treatment of leprosy, erysipelas, ulcer symptoms, cough, flatulence, dyspepsia, menstrual problems and tuberculosis.
 It’s also been used as a bronchitis natural remedy, anemia natural treatment and for natural constipation relief.

 Cassia oil can be used for cleaning and cooking, but the health benefits of using this powerful oil are really surprising.
 Cassia oil is known to boost the immune system — helping the entire body run properly.
 It maintains a healthy and functioning digestive system and improves blood circulation.
 Cassia oil is also an antidepressant, and it has been used for years to build courage and a sense of self-worth.
 It has a warming effect on the body and keeps your mind at peace.

-Cassia Plant and Components
+Cassia Tree and Components

 Cassia is cultivated in southern and eastern Asia, including India, Indonesia, Laos, Malaysia, Taiwan, Thailand and Vietnam.
 In the United States, the United Kingdom and India, cassia is the most common type of cinnamon used.
-Cassia is an evergreen tree that grows to be around 32 feet tall.
+Cassia is an evergreen tree from the Cinnamomum family that grows to be around 32 feet tall.
 The bark is a gray color and the leaves are hard and elongated, growing to be about four inches long.

 Cassia bark, both powdered and in “stick” form, is used as a flavoring agent for confectionery, desserts, pastries and meat; it’s also specified in many curry recipes.
-Typically, cassia is sold as pieces of bark or sticks, but it’s easy to find cassia oil in your local health food store.
+Typically, cassia is sold as pieces of bark or sticks, but it’s easy to find cassia bark oil in your local health food store.
 The chief constituents of cassia oil are benzaldehyde, chavicol, cinnamic aldehyde, cinnamyl acetate and linalool.